almatsy159/almatsy159/README.md

   + testing different possibilities of structure for the same program
   + studying mostly information technologie and mathematics

-  I don't post everyday here , i still enjoy working on a blackboard or with pen and paper for mathematics or algorithmics works ^^" .
+  I don't post everyday here , i still enjoy working on a blackboard or with pen and paper for mathematics or algorithmics tasks ^^" .

-  I have many paper i would like to store as files.
-This will be the next sites topic.
+  I have many papers i would like to store as files.
+This will be the project sites topic.

   To see the details of each repositories see the next About "About Repos I am actually